OrgGinu/GitHubSolution/README.md

 Set up a WebHook in the desired GitHub organization. https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks
-* Note that the Payload URL should match the endpoint of your API
+* Note that the Payload URL should match your PI endpoint
 * Select the individual events radio button and check repositories so that the webhook triggers on repository events
 * Set the content type to be application/json
 * Save the Webhook